igor-alexandrov/wiselinks

 Capybara will not find links without an href attribute

-Capybara will fail to find <a>
+Capybara and most assistive technology will fail to find <a>

 tags that are missing an href